Ryan Reynolds Says He Went Through a 'Real Unhinged Phase' Due to His Anxiety

-Ryan Reynolds may be the picture of confidence onscreen, but one the camera turns off the actor says he’s often a nervous wreck.
+Ryan Reynolds may be the picture of confidence onscreen, but once the camera turns off the actor says he’s often a nervous wreck.

 The actor, 41, opens up about his longtime battle with anxiety in a new interview with The New York Times.